dynamite: An R Package for Dynamic Multivariate Panel Models: Introduction

-In traditional panel data models such as the ones supported by the aforementioned packages, the number of time points considered is often assumed to be relatively small, say less than 10, while the number of individuals can be for example hundreds or thousands.
-This is especially true for commonly used wide-format SEM approaches which cannot handle a large number of time points \citep{Asparouhov2018}.
-Perhaps due to the small number of time points, the effects of predictors are typically assumed to be time-invariant (although some extensions to time-varying effects have emerged \citep[e.g.,][]{Sun2009, Asparouhov2018, hayakawa2019}.
-On the other hand, when the number of time points is moderate or large, say hundreds or thousands (sometimes referred as intensive longitudinal data), it can be reasonable to assume that the dynamics of the system change over time, for example so that effects of predictors vary in time.
+In traditional panel data models such as the ones supported by the aforementioned packages, the number of time points considered is often assumed to be relatively small, say less than 10, while the number of individuals can be hundreds or thousands \citep{Wooldridge2010}.
+This is especially true for commonly used ``wide format'' SEM approaches that are unable to consider a large number of time points \citep{Asparouhov2018}.
+Perhaps due to the small number of time points, the effects of covariates are typically assumed to be time-invariant, although some extensions to time-varying effects have emerged \citep[e.g.,][]{Sun2009, Asparouhov2018, hayakawa2019}.
+On the other hand, when the number of time points is moderate or large, say hundreds or thousands (sometimes referred to as intensive longitudinal data), it can be reasonable to assume that the dynamics of the system change over time, for example in the form of time-varying effects.